AmeriCorps Success Story

 Summer is a busy time with Summer Learning programs and AmeriCorps members play a vital role in the success of these programs.

 Members work long days helping with classroom support in the District Summer Learning classes in the morning and serving as youth leaders in the afternoon with Community Connection.
-Community Connection is collaboration with multiple agencies and local resources that rotate programming among the five sites.
+Community Connection is a collaboration with multiple agencies and local resources that rotate programming among the five sites.
 Each site has 60-65 children, grades K-4.
 This program exemplifies community collaboration and collective impact.

 It is tremendous to watch the growth of those working in this program.
 We have two Site Coordinators who are former AmeriCorps members.
 We have many AmeriCorps members returning and doing additional terms of school year and/or summer service.
 We have former high school Community Connection staff that have become AmeriCorps members and are grooming some current high school staff to consider future service.
 I am confident that some of our future staff will be current participants.